markchweya/DSA2040-GroupLab1/README.md

 3. Faith Chakwanira (@)
 4. Mark Chweya (@markchweya) 669677

-# Answers for the quize one
+# Answers for the quiz one

 This repository contains quizzes and answers for the quiz.